-Power OFF will be detected if the 100 to 240 V AC power supply falls below 85% of the rated voltage or the DC power supply falls below 90% of the rated voltage for the power OFF detection time (10 ms minimum for AC power and 2 ms minimum for DC power).
+Power OFF will be detected if the DC power supply falls below 85% of the rated voltage for the power OFF detection time (2 ms minimum for DC power).
 The CPU reset signal will turn ON while the internal power supply is being held and the CPU Unit will be reset.